Poland in December: tips for making the most of your winter in Poland

 The most popular real Christmas trees you can buy in Poland include: the Norway Spruce (świerk pospolity), the Blue Spruce or Colorado Spruce (świerk srebrny or świerk kłujący), the Caucasian Fir or Nordmann Fir (jodła kaukaska).

-The Norway Spruce (świerk pospolity) is the only species of spruce that grows naturally in Poland and is the traditional Christmas tree (although recently overtaken by no needle drop fir).
+The Norway Spruce (świerk pospolity) is the only species of spruce that grows naturally in Poland and is the traditional Christmas tree (although the no-needle-drop fir has recently overtaken it).
 Spruce is resistant to low temperatures, making it the most common coniferous tree in Poland, apart from Scots pine.
-It’s a quick-growing species, so usually, the spruce is a bit cheaper than the fir.
+It’s a quick-growing species, so spruce is usually a bit cheaper than fir.
 It has a rich green color and a stronger festive aroma than fir.
-When placed in a room, Norway spruce gives off a wonderful fragrance many people think of as a forest and Christmas.
+When placed in a room, Norway spruce gives off a wonderful fragrance that many people associate with forests and Christmas.
 If you value the tree’s fragrance, go for the Norway Spruce.
-Compared to the Caucasian Fir, the spruce drops its needles faster, so it’s essential to keep the tree well-watered daily and away from the radiator and other heat sources.
+Compared to the Caucasian Fir, the spruce sheds its needles more quickly, so it’s essential to keep the tree well-watered daily and to keep it away from radiators and other heat sources.

 The Blue Spruce or Colorado Spruce (świerk srebrny or świerk kłujący) is a silver variety of spruce.
-Due to its easy cultivation in Poland and availability, as well as its dense needles, it is a species often chosen for the Christmas tree in Poland.
+Due to its easy cultivation in Poland, its availability, and its dense needles, it is a species often chosen for Christmas trees.

-During the wintertime, many parks in Poland transform after dark into a magical world of lights, allowing you to spend time outdoors, walking in winter festive scenery.
-We take you through magical places across Poland where you can cut off from everyday matters and enjoy winter in Poland.
+During the wintertime, many parks in Poland transform after dark into a magical world of lights, allowing you to spend time outdoors walking through a winter festive landscape.
+We take you to magical places across Poland where you can escape everyday life and enjoy winter in Poland.

-You will find detailed information about 17 illuminations festivals in Poland in the 2024/2025 season in our post: Festivals of lights, illuminations, and Christmas displays across Poland (Kraków, Gdynia, Gdańsk, Wrocław, Warsaw, Łódź, Poznań, Katowice, Lublin, Wałbrzych, Bydgoszcz).
+You will find detailed information about illumination festivals in Poland in the 2025/2026 season in our post: Festivals of lights, illuminations, and Christmas displays across Poland (including Kraków, Gdynia, Gdańsk, Wrocław, Warsaw, Łódź, Poznań, Katowice, Lublin, Wałbrzych, Bydgoszcz).

 POZNAŃ area: Winter illuminations and Christmas attractions in Deli Park